 How did I travel so long with so little?
 Hitchhiking, dumpster diving, and couchsurfing, means transportation, food, and housing are free.
-Plus I often worked for food and housing like at four different hostels in Israel, Palestine, Albania, and Puerto Rico; cooked for a Greek family on their island; worked at a summer camp in Romania, an organic farm in Romania, babysitting in Barcelona, and this past summer I volunteered at The Jungle refugee camp in Calais, France.
+Plus I often worked for food and housing like at four different hostels in Israel, Palestine, Albania, and Puerto Rico; cooked for a Greek family on their island; worked at a summer camp in Romania, an organic farm in Romania, babysitting in Barcelona, teaching English and cat sitting in Berlin, and volunteering at The Jungle refugee camp in Calais, France.
 Read my blog entry about that here:

 And of course I could not have done any of my traveling without playing music on the streets for money (busking) with my ukulele!

 My hobbies include hiking up to mountaintop sunsets, picking too many blueberries, mountain biking, and smashing the white supremacist capitalist patriarchy from a sex-positive, intersectional feminist perspective.

 I love astronomy, paleontology, marine biology -- ANY science!
 It's amazing!
 Anthropology, culture, language, and social constructs supply endless fascination.
 Maps and globes are an obsession of mine, if you have antique old ones please host me and let me stare at them for hours!